ETHZ-INS/BehaviorFlow/README.md

 ### Adding more data to an existing USData object

-A USdata object can be extended with more data from both new CSV inputs but also new TrackingObjects.
-There are two modes of adding new data that are supported for both input types:
+A USdata object can be extended with more data from both new CSV inputs and new TrackingObjects.
+There are two modes for adding new data, supported for both input types:
 **1)** new labels can be added to existing files
 **2)** new files can be added to a USdata object
-In both cases it is important that we supply the same labels for each new an/or existing files.
+In both cases, it’s important to supply the same labels for each new and/or existing file.

 #### Adding new labels to existing files

-In order to add new labels we can again use a folder with CSV input data or a list of TrackingData.
-Of importance here is, that the filenames of the old an new data are exactly the same, otherwise it will not know where to add the new data! to see how the files for CSV input have to look like, have a look at `ExampleData/CSVinput_newlabels`
+To add new labels, use a folder with CSV input data or a list of TrackingData.
+It’s important that the filenames of the old and new data are exactly the same, otherwise the new data won’t be added correctly See `ExampleData/CSVinput_newlabels` for examples of how the CSV input files should look.

 ``` r
 # From CSVs